raphamorim/raphamorim.github.com/_posts/2024-11-25-why-am-i-creating-a-new-code-editor.md

 ### Tech Stack (so far)

-This text editor already exist and the prototype is actually cross-platform.
+This text editor already exist and the prototype it is cross-platform.

 • Written in Rust